-What is Thalidomide?
+What is thalidomide?

-Other impairments cover a wide spectrum of limb disabilities ranging from a substantial shortening of the limbs or virtual limblessness to less physically disabling conditions such as fused fingers.
+Other impairments cover a wide spectrum of limb disabilities ranging from a substantial shortening of the limbs or entire limblessness to less physically disabling conditions such as fused fingers.
 Thalidomide also affected the eyes and ears, the cardiovascular system, the gastrointestinal tract and kidneys.

 The drug harmed the developing foetus only if taken in the first three months of pregnancy.
 Studies have shown that the exact timing of the thalidomide intake affected the severity and type of resulting malformations.
-Ministry of Health Report 112 states that the children could “suffer reduction deficiencies of the limbs, malformations of the eyes, ears and deafness, defects of the heart and kidneys and malformations of the alimentary system.”
+The UK Ministry of Health Report 112 states that the children could, “suffer reduction deficiencies of the limbs, malformations of the eyes, ears and deafness, defects of the heart and kidneys and malformations of the alimentary system.”